Bark! Bark! Bark! Bark!

 The barber smiled at the old man, brushing past him as he walked into the living room.

 The old man, incredulous, turned, ready to launch a verbal volley at the stranger.
-Only to see him calmly laying out a towel next to his armchair, carefully arranging his hairdressing utensils on the table as he whistled away.
+Only to see him calmly laying out a towel next to his armchair, carefully arranging his hairdressing utensils on the table as he whistled away to himself.
 That tune, thought the old man.
 I know that tune.
 He couldn’t quite place it.
 The barber stood next to the chair, politely holding his out arm out in invitation, beckoning the old man to take a seat.

 ‘Seriously son, I don’t remember asking for this.
 My hair’s been getting a bit long these days aye but I’m ok, I don’t mind it.’

 Still the barber stood, smiling, ushering the old man towards his chair.
 They stood staring at one another for a good ten seconds or so.
-The old man struggling to do the logical arithmetic in his head, the barber cheerfully whistling that familiar tune.
+The old man struggling to do the logical arithmetic in his head; the barber cheerfully whistling that familiar tune.

 Bugger it, thought the old man.
 He probably did need his hair cut anyway.
 And it wasn’t half convenient that barbers came to your house now.
 Not that he’d heard of such a thing, mind you.
 He warily made his way across to his chair and tentatively sat down.
-As soon as he landed on the chair, the barber immediately sprung into action, snipping, combing and spraying with an almost manic cheerfulness.
+As soon as he landed on the chair, the barber immediately sprung into action; snipping, combing and spraying with an almost manic cheerfulness.
 Constantly whistling that same tune.
 Saying not a word.
 The old man sat paralysed in a baffled cluelessness.
 Trying to piece together the situation.
 Minutes passed.
 He was about to broach the subject of when the booking was made when the barber stepped in front of him holding a mirror, shifting it from side to side and behind the head in that skillful, practiced way that all hairdressers seem adept at.
 He was slightly stunned when he saw the hair peering back at him from the mirror.
 It looked immaculate.
 A perfect side parting was joined by a healthy crop of slicked back hair not unlike Sean Connery in the early Bond films he thought, or the barber’s own hair in fact.
 And most startlingly of all it was black.
 Not the tired collection of greys that had nestled upon his head all these years.
 The barber stood, repeating the mirror move time and again, awaiting acknowledgement.

 ‘Aye son’ said the old man.
 ‘That’s brilliant’